crisdomingues/crisdomingues/README.md

-## Cristiane Pereira Domingues

- ### Hi there 👋.
-Welcome to my profile!
+ ### Welcome to my profile 👋!

-- 👩‍🦱  At the moment, I work with market research for the real estate sector.
+- 👩🏻‍🦱 I'm Cristiane Domingues and Dev Student.
-- 💻 I’m currently learning more about Git, GitHub, Programming Logic and Web Developer.
+- 💻 Currently learning more about Git, GitHub, Programming Logic, Web Developer and UX/UI.

 ## Coding Activity